kristenvaccaro/interaction-design/assignments.md

 # Assignments

-There will be four forms of assessment over the quarter: active participation in design studios (20%), weekly design assignments (50%), quizzes (10%), and a final exam (20%).
+There will be five forms of assessment over the quarter: active participation in design studios (20%), weekly design assignments (40%), coding assignments (20%), quizzes (10%), and a final exam (10%).
 All deadlines are given in PT.

 ## Design Assignments